The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

     6. Set the base path your platform directory and load the .lyp layer properties file that was generated earlier
     7. On the left hand side under your new technology click Reader Options and then click LEF/DEF on the top bar
     8. In the LEF+Macro Files section, you add the LEF files by clicking the + button on the right hand side of the box
-        1. Only add your original merged lef file.
-Make sure it includes the full path to the lef file
+        1. Only add your original merged LEF file.
+Make sure it includes the full path to the LEF file
     9. In the Production section, scroll down and add the layer map file by hitting the Load File button
         2. Make sure it includes the full path
     10. Above in the same section, change the layer name suffix and GDS data type to correspond with the layer map